HelpflCorn/python-basic1/README.md

 # python-basic1
-basic python staff, numbers of lessons are corresponding to the ones in LMS
+basic python stuff, numbers of lessons are corresponding to the ones in LMS